bezveza/WPF-IO-ControlModule/README.md

 [](https://github.com/EdoLabWorks/xedo-imgs/blob/master/OverviewIOModule.png)

-Easily create any event you want to trigger a real-time notification to the web control interface.
+Easily create any event that will trigger a real-time notification with the web control interface.

-Use MySQL or MongoDB for event logging which can be viewed from the web control interface.
+Use MySQL or MongoDB for event logging viewable from the web control interface.

 This project is based on WPF using C#.